Tomato Soup

 - Heat olive oil in a large pot over medium heat.

-- Add chopped onions and sauté until translucent, about 5 minutes.
+- Add diced onions and sauté until translucent (about 5 minutes).

-- Stir in minced garlic and cook for another minute.
+- Stir in the minced garlic and cook for another minute.

-- Add chopped tomatoes, cooking for 10 minutes until softened.
+- Add the chopped tomatoes, sugar, salt, and pepper.
+Cook for about 10 minutes until tomatoes soften.

 - Pour in the vegetable broth and bring to a boil.